aPaulius/fit/README.md

 # fit-app

 <p align="left">
 	Using your Garmin FIT fitness data files.
-For good.
+For good not evil.
 </p>

 <p align="right">